adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ::right::

-- 📖 crowdsell system and intellectual property
+- 📖 intellectual property and assurance contracts
-- 📖 persistent quadratic range voting
+- 📖 quadratic range voting
 - 📖 partial common ownership
 - 📖 Harberger taxes
-- 📖 common resource taxes
+- 📖 common resource rights
 - 📖 comparison with liquid democracy
+- 📖 persistent democracy logistics
 - 📖 provably optimal?
 - 📖 how to make this happen?
 - 📖 the power of cooperatives